festus-sulumeti/mastering-git/git-introduction/03-basic-git-commands-and-installation/01installation.md

 **Windows**
  - open your cmd(command prompt), then type `git --version`
+ - If not found, install it

 **LINUX/MACOS**
  - Open your terminal, then type `git --version`
  - If the version is stated, there is no need to install git.
 Better still, you can upgrade it if you feel like.
  - If git command is not found, then we can begin the installation process
+ - Most Linux system may tend to come with git out of the box

 ### 1. Installing Git on Different Operating Systems